 Operating the Cassette Player

-Turn the system ON.
-Insert the
+Turn the audio system ON.
+Make

-cassette into the slot with the tape
+sure the tape opening on the cassette

-opening to the right.
-Push the
+is facing to the right, then insert the

-cassette in most of the way.
-The
+cassette most of the way into the slot.

-drive will pull it in the rest of the way
+The system will pull it in the rest of

-and begin to play.
+the way, and begin to play.

-The ▲ or ▼ will light to show you which side of the cassette is playing.
+The tape direction indicator will light to show you which side of the cassette is playing.
 The ▲ indicates the side you inserted facing upward is now playing.
-To play the other side of the tape, press the PROG button.
+If you want to play the other side, press the PROG button.